 A. Sutherland - AncientPages.com - Apollo was a powerful figure in Greek mythology.
 He was originally the god of shepherds and later after he was established at Delphi, he acquired power over medicine, healing, disease, archery, music, poetry, and invented the arts.

 He was the one who had the ability to ward off all kinds of evils, but if necessary, he could send a plague and then avert it.

-As confirmed by Greek myths and numerous legends and countless iconic representations, Apollo was beautiful male with golden hair.
-Not only gods but also humans, both women and men, fell in love with him.
+As confirmed by Greek myths, numerous legends, and countless iconic representations, Apollo was a beautiful male with golden hair.
+Not only gods but also humans, both women, and men, fell in love with him.

 The Greeks called him Phoebus (the 'Shining-One'), which originally was the god Helios' name, but later both gods became one.
 In early Greek myths, it was Helios who guarded the chariot of the sun across the sky every day.
 His sister Selene (often identified with goddess Artemis), guided the moon but at some point, Apollo became identified as Helios Apollo and from then on, it was his duty to ride the chariot on the sky.

 The widely popular version of Apollo’s parentage was that he was the son of Zeus and a Titaness Leto.
 He was born (along with his sister, Artemis) on the island of Delos.
 The birth of Apollo was accompanied by the appearance of swans on the island.